Shooting in Munich by persons unknown

 Stauffenberg did not go back to the meeting room and had no idea that Hitler was still alive.
 Because Hitler had announced on the radio that he was alive resistance men in Berlin had failed to seize control.

 Meanwhile it was quickly realised that Stauffenberg had set the bomb and orders for his arrest were issued.
 Stauffenberg was executed by shooting.

 Attempted gassing by Albert Speer

 Albert Speer was Hitler’s Armaments Minister.
-He decided to put some lethal gas into the ventilation system of Hitler’s bunker.
+He decided to carry out an assassination of Hitler by putting some lethal gas into the ventilation system of his bunker.
 However, before he could procure sufficient gas Hitler doubled security around the bunker meaning that Speer would be unlikely to have the opportunity to put his plan into operation.